NaveenKumar212/Alexiis/PUBLISH.md

 # 🚀 Ready to Publish!

-Your Greta AI application is now configured and ready for deployment!
+Your Alexis application is now configured and ready for deployment!

 ## ✅ What's Been Done